shvardhan1994/object_detection/README.md

 > ```
 > * When evaluating (running `test.py`), make sure you give the correct checkpoint path in `configs/test.yaml`

-The predictions are saved in this path as a json file `object_detection/scripts/data/predictions`

 ### References
 The sample dataset is acquired from the below research,